-Highway 50, "the loneliest road in America"
+Why is Highway 50 the loneliest road in America?

 Our coast to coast journey begins on the West Coast: San Francisco.
 Heading east, we leave the Golden Gate behind us in the direction of Sacramento.
 Soon we are in the middle of the Sierra Nevada Mountains.
 The stretch of highway that crosses the state of Nevada is definitely the most pristine of the entire route.
 After passing the picturesque Lake Tahoe, we travel through miles and miles of nothing, where the only things that meet the eye are mountains, deserts and slices of blue sky.
 This stretch is why U.S. 50 is called “the loneliest road in America.”
 The only sign of life on the 461 km (287 mile) stretch between the cities of Fernley and Ely are just two petrol stations.
 The desert is the star of the show, and it continues in the state of Utah, where the road crosses the Colorado National Park.

 Continuing further on, the road cuts the Rocky Mountains in two, just like the mountain range divides the U.S. in two; from there it follows the Arkansas River for a stretch, and the historic Santa Fe railway.
 Then it starts to cross the Great Plains, endless and desolate, dotted only occasionally by small towns.

 The journey continues through Missouri, from Kansas City to St. Louis, crossing the Mississippi River, one of the largest on the continent, and disappears again into the massive spaces of the agricultural heartland of Illinois, Indiana and Ohio.